About Queries and On-demand Acceleration

 To accelerate the full range of data, click Accelerate full range.

-Data Acceleration and Stale Data
+Data Acceleration and Data Freshness

 If you visit a page that relies on a Dataset with decayed freshness, you may see a gray clock icon or a message reading “Stale data, no results in window”.
-In this case, the freshness of at least one dataset used by the page has automatically decayed to minimize system utilization after remaining unused for an extended period.
+In this case, the freshness of at least one dataset used by the page has automatically decayed to minimize system utilization.
 Visiting a page in this condition will automatically initiate re-acceleration.
 After a few minutes, the dataset or datasets should be accelerated and ready for use.
+Furthermore, dataset(s) should then remain fresh during continued use.
 Affected panels will have a green “Try again” button.
 You can also refresh the entire page by clicking the gray clock icon to get the Query Overview, then clicking Try Again under the Stale Data warning.

 A monitor on a Dataset continually accesses that Dataset, preventing automatic freshness goal decay beyond the freshness goal of that monitor.
 This is by design, to prevent slowed monitoring results.

 You may encounter instances where a Dataset’s freshness goal cannot be met, causing a Stale Dataset warning.
 Stale Datasets may also occur because the Acceleration Credit Manager configuration has overridden the Freshness Goal of a Dataset or its parent Datasets.
-A stale Dataset may also occur if the freshness goal is too high to meet (for example, a one minute freshness goal on data that takes ten minutes to collect).
+A stale Dataset may also occur if the freshness goal is too tight to meet (for example, a one minute freshness goal on data that takes ten minutes to collect).
 These Datasets contain data that is less fresh than the goal.
 After a query of such a Dataset completes, Observe will display a yellow warning diamond and note “Excessively Stale Data.”

 Managing Dataset Acceleration

 Observe administrators may review and adjust dataset acceleration behavior in Acceleration Manager.
 All Datasets and Monitors are listed here, with their Accelerated Range, Freshness Goal, and Effective Freshness.
 Freshness Goals can be manually altered on this page.
+For more detail on Dataset acceleration and freshness, see Advanced Observe Concepts.